pongib/365DaysOfLearning/README.md

 **TIL**: Still on BigQuery this time is do an hand on labs and then review what I learn about it and find more about partioning and clueter.
 And know about cardinality in database term is stress in high or low cardinaly, if high mean more unique and low is more repeat value in column.

 **Thoughts**: When I review and don't understand it clear it good to find other resource to view it and make it clear.
 And found myself learn with explained picture is good for me and will better if I curious about that topic it by myself.

+## Day 19: Jan 20, 2020

+**TIL**: Learn about ML concept and type of it and learn how to prevent overfitting.
+Just know about L1 and L2 and when to use it.
+Try to apply knowledge to nn playground about L1 and L2 and found it work like I learned.

+**Thoughts**: Sometime I found myself want to know it deeply but I know it out of my certified scope so I need to focus about it and when I got it I will learn and play whatever I want, maybe I will struggle in some topic to deep and too long.